jessems/jessems.com/src/posts/2023-05-04-chatgpt-for-servicenow-developers/index.md

 ## Integrating real world data

+ChatGPT is not able to access the internet.
+If you ask it to crawl a URL it might give you a response which seems like it did, but in reality it cannot (the OpenAI team is set to change this though with plugins soon).
+What ChatGPT is able to do is to pull in real world data based on its training data.

 ### Prompt

 What are the top 10 desktop/laptop resolutions and give me their width, height in px and their aspect ratio in decimals?